Myronmeng/GCPDataEngineer/PeterNote.md

 gaussian?
 NN?
 ### precision and recall
 small dataset, which index can describe how accurate the ml algo is?
+### recurrent NN
+fasion designer to design, which to use? use historically data? with combination of current data?
 ## data store
 website, how to store static context and dynamic context Sunday and workday volumn are different. how to store the data?